ITT & Assessment Only QTS – Apply

 What do I need?

 - All applicants must have secured a minimum Grade C / Level 4 pass in GCSE Mathematics and English (or a recognised equivalent qualification) by 29 June 2019.
 Applicants looking to apply for the primary course must also have a GCSE (minimum Grade C / Level 4 pass) in GCSE science (or a recognised equivalent qualification) by the same cut-off date.

 - Applicants must have, or be in the process of gaining a good honours first degree, (First Class or Upper Second Class) or recognised equivalent and be able to demonstrate appropriate, good subject knowledge).
 Applicants who have, or who are likely to achieve a 2:2 honours degree and who can demonstrate a real aptitude for teaching will also be considered.
-A third class degree would not necessary preclude potential applicants but substantial school-based experience and very good subject knowledge would need to be evidenced to support the application.

 - Please note that applicants do not necessarily need to hold a degree in a subject in order to be able to teach it effectively, though secondary applicants should hold an ‘A’ level (or equivalent) in their chosen subject, as subject knowledge can be developed through attending a Subject Knowledge Enhancement course.